-Additional Requirements
+Notes and Additional Requirements

-None
+This node exports both a secure endpoint capability (i.e., https_endpoint), typically for administration, as well as a regular endpoint (i.e., http_endpoint)

 tosca.nodes.WebApplication

 The TOSCA WebApplication node represents a software application that can be managed and run by a TOSCA WebServer node.
 Specific types of web applications such as Java, etc. could be derived from this type.